MakersOfSweden/-MakerAdmin-ExampleMicroService-HHVM/README.md

 Todo
 ----
  * Should composer really be installed?
 Maybe it should depend on a production/development flag?
+ * Update Lumen to the latest version
- * We should import all Lumen files and common PHP files as well
+ * Make sure all common PHP files are imported and the latest version
+ * Make a working module of this (Add a route and an Hello world-controller)